pbs-assess/sdmTMB/cran-comments.md

-This version fixes some minor bugs and is meant to trigger a rebuild of the sdmTMB binaries on CRAN with the latest version of Matrix, which had breaking ABI changes that affected TMB.
+This version fixes bugs, adds minor functionality, and maintains compatibility with a revised version of a preprint introducing the package.

 ## R CMD check results

 0 errors | 0 warnings | 1 notes